-ADHD assessments for children
+Private ADHD assessments for children

 If you are a Bupa member please click here.

-How a Onebright ADHD assessment works
+How our child ADHD assessment works

 To be able to help your child in the most positive way, you first need to fully understand their neurodevelopmental makeup and needs.
-Our specialist team will conduct a thorough, expert assessment to ascertain if your child does, or doesn’t have ADHD.
+Our specialist team will conduct a thorough, expert child ADHD assessment to ascertain if your child does, or doesn’t have ADHD.

 Screening